 It is very normal to want to progress in your career, but actually doing so can be a bit more difficult.
 Many people believe that they can only get a better job by working elsewhere.
 But there are often also opportunities at your current employer, and probably not only in the department where you now work.

-Unfortunately, the latter is not that easy.
-It is not only your commitment and collegiality, but also what you think you deserve.
+Unfortunately, the latter is not that easy as can be seen here.
+It is not only your commitment and collegiality but also what you think you deserve.
 But even if you are convinced that you deserve to grow in your company, it can still be difficult to request that promotion.
 Read on and learn how to get that promotion plus 6 handy tips to do so.

 Check out my last paragraph to solve all your promotion/salary issues with the epic opportunity offered!